-MPD terminated the Grievant, a police officer for: (1) conduct unbecoming an officer which would "affect adversely the employee's or the agency's ability to perform effectively"; (2) conviction of a criminal or quasi-criminal offense; and (3) willfully and knowingly making an untruthful statement to a superior officer.
-Before ruling on the merits of the case, the Arbitrator determined that the Grievant's termination was in violation of the procedural rights guaranteed to him by the parties' collective bargaining agreement (CBA).
-Specifically, the Arbitrator concluded that MPD violated
+MPD imposed a thirty day (30) suspension on the Grievant, a police officer, for conduct unbecoming an officer which would "affect adversely the employee's or the agency's ability to perform effectively".
+Before ruling on the merits of the case the Arbitrator determined that the Grievant's suspension was in violation of the procedural rights guaranteed to him by the parties' collective bargaining agreement (CBA).
+(Request at p.
+8).
+Specifically, the Arbitrator concluded that MPD violated Article 12, Section 7 of the parties' CBA when the Chief of Police failed to respond to the employee's appeal within the fifteen (15) day time limit.
+As a result, the Arbitrator rescinded the suspension and ordered that the Grievant be made whole.

-Decision and Order PERB Case No. 01-A-05 Page 2
+Decision and Order PERB Case No. 01-A-08 Page 2